-PROPOSED LANGUAGE - COMMON BULLETIN: Including a Retroactive Period in a Loan Period
+PROPOSED LANGUAGE - COMMON BULLETIN: Including Retroactive Periods in Loan Periods

 The Common Manual has been updated to address certifying a loan that includes a retroactive period.
-A school may certify a borrower's eligibility for a Stafford or PLUS loan retroactive to the beginning of the current period of enrollment for a student or parent borrower, as applicable, who, for example, requests a loan during the second or subsequent payment period in the period of enrollment.
-A school may also certify a borrower's eligibility for a Stafford or PLUS loan retroactive to the beginning of the current period of enrollment in situations where a student or parent borrower, as applicable, regains eligibility after an earlier loss of eligibility due to failure to maintain satisfactory academic progress, failure to meet citizenship requirements, a default or overpayment in a Title IV program, inadvertent borrowing in excess of the Stafford annual or aggregate loan limit, or a drug-related conviction.
-However, a school may include a retroactive portion of the current enrollment period in a Stafford or PLUS loan period only if the student attended and completed that retroactive period on at least a half-time basis.
+A school may certify a borrower's eligibility for a Stafford or PLUS loan retroactive to the beginning of the current period of enrollment for a student who, for example, requests a loan during the second or subsequent payment period in the period of enrollment, or regains eligibility after an earlier loss of eligibility due to failure to maintain satisfactory academic progress, failure to meet citizenship requirements, a default or overpayment in a Title IV program, or inadvertent borrowing in excess of the Stafford annual or aggregate loan limit.
+However, a school may include a retroactive period in the Stafford or PLUS loan period only if the student attended and completed the retroactive period on at least a half-time basis.
 For example, a school may certify a loan in the spring term for a fall/spring period of enrollment and include the costs for the fall term in the student's cost of attendance for the loan period, provided that the student completed the fall term on at least a half-time basis.

 The school must ensure that a loan period including a retroactive period does not exceed the maximum allowable loan period, and meets applicable criteria for determining the frequency of Stafford annual loan limits.
-If a student attended during a retroactive period on a less-than-half-time basis, a school must not include the retroactive period in the loan period or that retroactive period's costs in the cost of attendance for the loan period.
+If a student attended during a retroactive period on a less than half-time basis, a school must not include the retroactive period in the loan period or that retroactive period's costs in the cost of attendance for the loan period.